rvalenzuelar/VITAS/README.md

 wind_vector_jump={'x':2,'y':2,'z':1}
 figure_size={'single':(8,8),'multi':(8,12),'vertical':(12,10)}
 ```
-Each variable contains a valid python object (string, integer, tuple, or list) that depends on what the variable modifies.
+Each variable contains a valid python object (string, integer, tuple, list, or dictionary) that agrees with the input argument of the pyplot object being modified.
 For example:

 ```code
 flight_line_color='red'